 - Install “permanent” fixtures: Changing light fixtures or appliances on your own isn’t wise if you’re renting.
 You’ll find it cumbersome to deal with when your lease is up, and your landlord or property management might ding you.

-- Overcrowd or overdo it with decor: Keep your rental unit clutter-free, so you can maximize the space you have.
+- Overcrowd or overdo it with decor: Keep your rental unit clutter-free to maximize the space you have.
 Choose practical pieces that serve multiple uses and aren’t bulky.
 Invest in smart storage solutions if you’re prone to clutter.

 - Buy everything at once: Curating a beautiful, functional apartment that abides by decorating rules requires creativity and patience.
 Don’t rush the process — take your time searching for pieces that work well with your space.